Revanth1584/AI-Diagnosis/README.md

 ## Overview
 **AI Diagnosis** is a healthcare web application that predicts multiple diseases based on user inputs.
 It provides an intuitive, step-by-step interface for entering patient details, analyzing data, and delivering instant health assessments.

+Important Disclaimers ⚠️
+❗ Not a medical diagnostic tool
+❗ Always consult qualified healthcare professionals
+❗ Emergency responses should be verified through official channels ❗ Medication information is for reference only

 🔹 **Diseases Covered:**
 - Diabetes
 - Heart Disease